I love to garden, though it has been years since I’ve made the time to do it right.

-Some of my earliest childhood memories include a rapt fascination with the natural world.
-My dad says I would sit in front of an ant hill for lengthy periods of time, when I was 4 or 5 years old, and stare in motionless attention for half to three quarters of an hour.
-I can still recall — and feel — the throbbing joy I would feel smelling the sweet scent of those hot pink Spring azaleas and watching the bumble bees dart from blossom to blossom siphoning out the nectar with frantic excitement.
+Some of my earliest childhood memories are marked by an almost myopic fascination with the natural world.
+My dad says I would sit motionless in front of an ant hill for lengthy periods of time when I was 4 or 5 years old.
+I can still vividly recall the throbbing joy I would feel smelling the sweet scent of those hot pink Spring azaleas, watching the bumble bees dart from blossom to blossom siphoning out nectar with frantic excitement.

-I also remember that, when I was around age 7, I would regularly steal away into a small patch of dense woods near our house, thrilled at the prospect of hiding away in secret solitude.
-There, very many times, I sensed a warm and joyful presence that seemed to emanate (for lack of a better word) harmony from the otherwise unruly tangle of sights, sounds and smells.
-I am convinced now it was God I intuited.
+I also remember regularly stealing away from home into a small patch of dense woods near our house, thrilled at the prospect of hiding away in secret solitude.
+No one knew I was there, and all around me, like wild Cathedral, was a universe teeming with mystery and meaning.
+Very many times, as I say on an old stone fence beneath the leafy canopy, I sensed a warm and joyful presence that seemed to emanate harmony from the unruly tangle of sights, sounds and smells.
+It was my first intuition of the meaning of sacrament, as God seeped into my soul gently through His creation.
 Here is a terribly blurry picture of an old photo of the woods near my childhood house:

-I can’t help but quote Samuel Taylor Coleridge here to give voice to that world I once loved:
+Samuel Taylor Coleridge gives voice to this world I loved:

 So will I build my altar in the fields,